toolisticon/aptk/annotationwrapper/README.md

 - By default wrapper classes of all referenced annotation types will be created automatically - this can be deactivated by using the *AnnotationWrapper.automaticallyWrapEmbeddedAnnotations* attribute.

 ## Extending Wrapper Api
-It's possible to extend the wrapper by custom code methods.
+It's possible to extend the wrapper api by custom methods.

-Custom Code methods must be annotated with the *CustomCodeMethod* annotation:
+Custom methods can be located in any kind of class and must be annotated with the *CustomCodeMethod* annotation, a matching method will be generated in the annotation wrapper that is used to forward calls to the annotated method:

 ```java
 package io.toolisticon.aptk.annotationwrapper.test;